chaotic-society/theoretica/CODING_STANDARD.md

   return 0;
 }
 ```
 Descriptions should explain how the function behaves, the underlying algorithm and error states or exceptions.
-Latex formulas may be written using opening and closing `\f$`, for example `\f$x = \pi\f$`
+Latex formulas may be written using opening and closing `\f$`, for example `\f$x = \pi\f$`.

 ## Test cases
 Write test cases for the code you write or at least leave information on how it could be tested.
 Tests are written in `test/test_<module>.cpp` for each module, please make sure to include your tests in the right file.

 ## Other considerations
 - All functions except class constructors should be declared `inline` if implemented inside headers